ixc/restic-pg-dump-docker/README.md

 - Uses S3 as restic repository backend.
 - Runs every hour via cron job.
 - Keeps 24 latest, 7 daily, 4 weekly, and 12 monthly snapshots.
+- Prunes old snapshots every week.

+Pruning old snapshots requires an exclusive lock.
+You should ensure that this happens infrequently, and is only executed on a single host.

 # Usage